-Pajotten is a new British clothing brand, it was formed in 2016 by Rebecca Barton and Ben Sears. having both worked in other industries for years we wanted to start a company that we could run together locally.
+Pajotten is a British clothing brand formed in 2016 by us, Rebecca Barton and Ben Sears. having both worked in other industries for years we wanted to start a company that we could run together locally.

-For more information about Pajotten please look at our blog and Instagram feed which track the development of the company from its beginning.
+For more information about Pajotten please look at our blog and instagram feed which track the development of the company from its beginning.
 Receive offers, and updates for pop-ups and fairs by subscribing to our mailing list.